 The Onion: Former prosecutor Shelby Cross of the Onion News Network takes the pursuit of justice to ludicrous and often criminal extremes.
 Her crusades include rounding up trick-or-treaters in her basement to protect them from pedophiles and encouraging viewers to throw suspected criminals into homemade "justice sheds".
 She also changes identities every three years to prevent them from being stolen, and considering that one of those identities was a patient in a psychiatric hospital...

-Ken 'Hutch' Hutchinson.
+Ken 'Hutch' Hutchinson in "Soul Train".
 You can sympathize with his intentions to fight the militia, but not with his methods of blowing them up along with civilians who were in the wrong place at the wrong time.

 The Shadow Line: Has Counterpoint, a well intentioned Government Conspiracy.
 They're profiting from drug trafficking, but that profit is being used to fund police pensions rather than for personal gain.

 Lex Luthor's main drive starts out as "protecting mankind from aliens and meteor freaks".
 Yes, Clark and Chloe are probably on those two hitlists respectively, and you know where he ended up.

 Lana Lang around season five to seven (it is not made too clear) in her mission to get revenge on Lex.
 Chloe slams her for it.
 What the Hell, Hero? doesn't seem bad enough to cover it.